-Each Residential staff member is either qualified to NVQ level 3 in Health & Social Care/ Diploma or equivalent or working towards the Diploma in Residential care qualification.
+Each Residential staff member is either qualified to NVQ level 3 in Health & Social Care/Diploma or equivalent or working towards the Diploma in Residential care qualification.

 Staff have varied experience of working in the care sector and have specialist knowledge about differing disabilities.
-Staff undertake regular training to keep them informed about new ideas and professional practice and developments; which covers the areas of managing epilepsy, first aid, Team-Teach, child protection, medication administration and moving and handling.
-Specialist courses such as autism awareness are also delivered and staff are encouraged to develop their skills and knowledge.
+Staff undertake regular training to keep them informed about new ideas and professional practice and developments, which covers the areas of managing epilepsy, first aid, De-escalation, child protection/ Safeguarding, medication administration and moving and handling.
+Specialist courses such as autism awareness are also delivered, and staff are encouraged to develop their skills and knowledge.